owenosborn/music_rootfs/eyesy-os3.md

 sudo visudo

-Add a rule to disable logging for the nmcli command:
+Add a rule to disable logging for music user:

-Defaults!/usr/bin/nmcli !logfile
+Defaults:music !syslog